Arenium-Social/contracts/README.md

 - Community-Driven: Designed for and by The Arena community, Arenium thrives on user feedback and participation.

 Let’s build the future of prediction markets together with Arenium!

+## 💡 Frequently Asked Questions (FAQ)
+**Q1.
+Is Arenium permissionless?**

+Yes, anyone can create markets and provide liquidity without whitelisting.

+**Q2.
+Which wallets are supported?**

+All wallets compatible with Avalanche C-Chain, including MetaMask and Core Wallet.

+**Q3.
+How are disputes handled?**

+Disputes are resolved through UMA’s Optimistic Oracle V3 dispute mechanism to ensure trustless finality.